 A confrontation visual field exam is performed with the doctor ‘confronting’ you by either standing or sitting directly facing you.
 One eye is focused on a set point and the other is completely covered.
-Your doctor will then ask you to specify what you see in your peripheral view, or off to one side.
+Our NW Calgary eye care experts will then ask you to specify what you see in your peripheral view, or off to one side.

 A common way of assessing your peripheral field of view is for the tester to hold up a set number of fingers, and ask how many are visible to you while still focused on the object.